The Lively Blog

 Commuter Benefits

 As the world emerges working in its bedrooms, garages, and laundry rooms to congregate again in offices and other workspaces, the cost of a commute comes back into focus.
-Commuter benefits are a great way for employers to help employees pay for these costs with pre-tax money, potentially saving them hundreds of dollars in tax liabilities.
-The IRS allows employees to save and use up to $280 in their transit accounts per month, which means employers save an average of $40 per participating employee per month on payroll taxes.
+Commuter benefits are a great way for employers to help employees pay for these costs with pre-tax or post-tax money, potentially saving them hundreds of dollars in tax liabilities for pre-tax plans.

 Some cities and one state (New Jersey) already require companies with offices in their jurisdiction to offer employees a commuting benefit.
 Here are the details: